tanmark927/ASADA/README.md

 # ASADA
-This is an anti-depression application using Alexa and an Android app.
+This is an anti-depression application using Alexa.

 Acronym for Alexa Support Anti-Depression Application

 This application is intended to provide guidance to those that are depressed in a variety of forms.
-We hope to be able to prevent all forms of depression through the help of Alexa.
+We hope to alleviate some depression by determining the extent of the depression and giving tasks and/or lightening advice to the user base on the depression's extent.
-A survey will be issued to all users to diagnose the severity of the depression.
+Some of these include exercise, eating, fortune cookie, etc. advices.
-Once the survey is taken, the results will be used as a guideline to better provide solutions for the user such as motivational quotes, sleeping advice, and eating advice.
+There is also a suggestion for the nearest therapist should the user request.

-ASADA's main purpose is to support and prevent depression that is too great for any person(s).
-It is at these times that nobody should stand alone.
-We hope that Alexa will be there for support when nobody else can.
+(The main code is in Lambda_function.py all others are helper functions for libraries or testing)

 Collaborators: